Miller-Media/protect-the-children/readme.txt

 3. Admin screen for child post when being protected by parent

 == Changelog ==

+= 1.2.2 =
+* Support for password protection of grandchildren/nested child posts
+* Additional display on the post list screen to specify protected child posts

 = 1.2.1 =
 * Performance improvements